 Changes to the law for uninsured vehicles

-As of 20 June this year, it is an offence to be the registered keeper of an uninsured vehicle.
+As of 20 June this year, it is an offence to be the registered keeper of uninsured vehicles.
 This is a change from the previous offence of ‘driving when uninsured’.
 The keeper of a vehicle now has a duty to insure their vehicle at all times.

 The DVLA and Motor Insurers’ Bureau are working in partnership to identify uninsured vehicles.
 If a registered keeper’s vehicle is found to be uninsured, they will be sent a letter warning them that their vehicle appears to be uninsured and that if they do not take action they will be fined.